BIG-RAT/jamfcpr/README.md

 Note, percents shown represent percent of current file being uploaded/downloaded.
 The status bars represent the progress of all transfers.

-* It can take several minutes for packages to show as available, please be patient waiting for the 'refresh' button to disappear.
+* It can take several minutes for packages to show as available (Jamf Pro syncs with the JCDS once an hour), please be patient waiting for the 'refresh' button to disappear.
 The logs can be checked to verify the upload, should see something similar to:

 ```
     20210512_050017 loaded file to data.